Kaslanba/Database-Managment-Project/README.md

 # Database Managment Systems-Project

-Created a Graduate Thesis System using aspx and MS SQL for Database Managment Systems lecture in 2021.
+We created a Graduate Thesis System using aspx and MS SQL for Database Managment Systems lecture in 2021.

 ER Diagram of the SQL Database: